Conscription: Economic and resource efficiency

 It is estimated by the British military that in a professional military, a company deployed for active duty in peacekeeping corresponds to three inactive companies at home.
 Salaries for each are paid from the military budget.
 In contrast, volunteers from a trained reserve are in their civilian jobs when they are not deployed.

 Under the total defense doctrine, conscription paired with periodic refresher training ensures that the entire able-bodied population of a country can be mobilized to defend against invasion or assist civil authorities during emergencies.
 For this reason, some European countries have reintroduced or debated reintroducing conscription during the onset of the Russian invasion of Ukraine.

 Military Keynesians often argue for conscription as a job guarantee.
 For example, it was more financially beneficial for less-educated young Portuguese men born in 1967 to participate in conscription than to participate in the highly competitive job market with men of the same age who continued to higher education.

+Types of conscription systems

+There are several main types of conscription systems: